Greek junta: "Patient in a cast" and other metaphors

 Throughout his tenure as the junta strongman, Papadopoulos often employed what have been described by the BBC as gory medical metaphors, where he or the junta assumed the role of the "medical doctor".
 The supposed "patient" was Greece.
-Typically Papadopoulos or the junta portrayed themselves as the doctor who operated on the patient by putting the patient's foot in an orthopedic cast and applying restraints on the patient, tying him on a surgical bed and putting him under anesthesia to perform the operation so that the life of the patient would not be endangered during the operation.
+Typically Papadopoulos or the junta portrayed themselves as the doctor who operated on the patient by putting the patient's foot in an orthopaedic cast and applying restraints on the patient, tying him on a surgical bed and putting him under anaesthesia to perform the operation so that the life of the patient would not be endangered during the operation.
 In one of his famous speeches Papadopoulos mentioned:

 We are in front of a patient who we have on a surgical bed, and who, should the surgeon not strap on the surgical bed during the operation and the anesthesia, there is a probability, rather than the surgery granting him the restoration of the health, to lead him to his death. ...
 The restrictions are the strapping of the patient to the surgical bed so that he will undergo the surgery without danger.

 In the same speech Papadopoulos continued:

 We have a patient.
 We have put him in a plaster cast.
 We are checking him to find out if he can walk without the plaster cast.
 We break the initial cast, potentially to replace it with a new one, where necessary.
 The referendum shall become a general overview of the patient's capabilities.
 Let us pray for him never to need a cast again; and should he need one, we will put it to him.
 And the one thing I can promise you, is to invite you to witness the foot without a cast!

 Other metaphors contained religious imagery related to the resurrection of Christ at Easter: "Χριστός Ανέστη – Ελλάς Ανέστη" ("Christ has risen – Greece has risen"), alluding that the junta would save Greece and resurrect her into a greater, new Land.
 The theme of rebirth was used many times as a standard reply to avoid answering any questions as to how long the dictatorship would last:

 Because the latter is someone else's concern.
 They are the concerns of those, who lit the fuse of the dynamite for the explosion which led to the rebirth of the State the night of 21 April 1967.

 The religious themes and rebirth metaphors are also seen in the following:

 Our obligations are described by both our religion and our history.
 Christ teaches concord and love.
 Our history demands faith in the Fatherland. ...
 Hellas is being reborn, Hellas will accomplish great things, Hellas will live forever.